Ways To Help Your Car Reach 200,000+ Miles

 As well as having a mechanic check over your car it is best to get to know your vehicle well yourself.
 There is no one better to understand your car than the person who drives it every day.
 So, pay attention to any noises your car makes, or sights that catch your eye, even smells your car may be making.
 Run a ‘pre-flight’ check once a month to make sure all lights are working, and levels are correct.

 A great way to make your car last longer is to use it less.
 Cutting down on those short trips where your engine doesn’t get up to operating temperature goes a long way to helping you reach that 200,000+ target.
 Long journeys allow your engine to get hot enough to boil the unburnt fuel out of your oil, your engine and your exhaust.
 On short trips this slurry of oil, water and fuel are left to amalgamate into a noxious sludge that will cause problems with your crankcase.

-By taking good care of cars, even used cars, not only will you extend its lifespan, but you will also increase the value you can get if you decide to sell it on.
+By taking good care of cars, even a used Honda, not only will you extend its lifespan, but you will also increase the value you can get if you decide to sell it on.